 Finally, AEDT calculates the energy share factor for the altitude region in which the step takes place.
 Once all of the terms on the right-hand side of Eq.
-3-101 are known, the thrust for the step is calculated.
+3-148 are known, the thrust for the step is calculated.

-3.7.1.3.3.2 Decelerating Descent Steps
+3.9.1.7.3.2 Decelerating Descent Steps

-Decelerating descent steps are used to bridge the speed differences between the SAE-AIR-184559 and BADA models.
+Decelerating descent steps are used to bridge the speed differences between the SAE-AIR-184566 and BADA models.
 These steps both descend to the next altitude control as well as decrease the aircraft's speed.
 This is done by substituting different end speed values than those dictated by the BADA CAS schedule.
 Other than that, they act like normal descent steps.
-Note that this step constitutes the "transition" between the two performance specifications models, as it begins on the BADA speed schedule and ends with a speed based on the ANP profile.
+Note that this step could be interpreted as a "transition" between the two performance specifications models, as it begins on the BADA speed schedule and ends with a state computed using SAE-AIR-1845/Doc 29 analysis.